geoffrymichael/CutUpsTwo/README.md

 # CutUpsTwo

+Version 2.1

+Added support to fetch a random line of text from a random book from Project Gutenberg.

 March 28 2020

 Version 2.0 Deployed to the App Store.
 This version includes Core ML/Core Vision functionality to be able to scan physical text sources and convert them into digital text as an additional source.